 Built by King Edward I in the 1200s, this UNESCO World Heritage Site will leave you awestruck.
 Its location adds to the allure, set in the midst of the walled village of Conwy and adjacent to the river, making for incredible photo opportunities.

 Walk the grounds in a total circuit, absorbing the history, architecture, and scenery.
-The cinematic backdrop is brought full circle with the picturesque Snowdonia Mountains in the distance.
+The cinematic backdrop is brought full circle with the picturesque Snowdonia Mountains—one of the best hikes in the UK—in the distance.

 Castel Nuovo: Naples, Italy